 - If you don’t want to pay too much and don’t bother support quality, consider something like Cloudways.

-If you like Sweden, this Templ review and of course Templ itself, you can always try them out.
-If you sign up through this link, it brings also some bread to my table :).
+If you like Sweden, and of course Templ itself, you can always try them out.
+If you sign up for fast WordPress hosting through this link, it brings also some bread to my table :).

 The Templ Review Procedure

-I started all of my reviews with the quest to find the best possible for WordPress out there.
+I started all of my WordPress hosting reviews with the quest to find the best WordPress hosting out there.
 Thus, I want to review each party as objectively as possible.
 Usually, I use the following criteria in my review:

 - Features: how nice are the features offered?